rpsychologist/rpsychologist-com/blog/content/blog/2022-10-29-cohend-translation-project/index.md

 summary: My Cohen's d app support multiple language, any help with translation the contents into more languages is very welcome.
 ---

-My [Cohen's d page](https://rpsychologist.com/cohend/) support multiple language, any help with translation the contents into more languages is very welcome.
+My [Cohen's *d* page](https://rpsychologist.com/cohend/) support multiple languages, any help with translation the contents into more languages is very welcome.
 The contents are currently available in:
 - [English](https://rpsychologist.com/cohend/)
 - [Spanish](https://rpsychologist.com/es/cohend/)
 - [French](https://rpsychologist.com/fr/cohend/)